 - Renewable Sources.
 New Hampshire requires utilities to produce part of their electricity from renewable sources.

 - Member of Regional Greenhouse Gas Initiative (RGGI).
 New Hampshire is part of an initiative that aims to lessen greenhouse gas emissions.
-Members of the initiative are looking to reduce these emissions by at least 10 percent before the year 2018 by using a cap and trade scheme.

 - Natural gas from Maine and Canada.
 Because New Hampshire has no fossil fuel resources, the state gets most of its natural gas from pipelines that go all the way to Maine and Canada.

 - Hydroelectric power source.
 New Hampshire uses hydroelectric power as a source of renewable energy, and they get this resource from the Connecticut and Merrimack River basins.
 This generates up to 8 percent of electricity in the state.

 - Does not allow Decoupling.
 The state does not allow utilities to decouple their revenue.
 Decoupling allows utilities to increase their revenue while selling less energy to consumers.